Youth Mission Outreach's Our Daily Bread Food Pantry is open ONLY at our Barn Again location

 Every Thursday 10-3 unless otherwise stated -

-you can find the most up to date information here on our website~
+you will find the most up to date information here on our website~

-While the food pantry is open to everyone, we do ask that you bring your own bags/paper or reusable, for all of the goodies we hope to bless you with!
+The food pantry is open to everyone.
+We do ask that you bring your own bags (paper or reusable) for all of the goodies we hope to bless you with!

 What food you CAN donate:

-(Donations of food are accepted at any time at both of our locations during store hours)
+(Donations of food are accepted at any time at all of our locations during store hours)

 Please check our social media for weekly updates on urgently needed items!

 This part is pretty easy.
 Food banks accept dry and canned food donations.
 What does that mean?
-Basically, any food that is “shelf-stable” or nonperishable – you can keep it in your pantry, and it won’t go bad.
+Basically, any food that is “shelf-stable” or nonperishable – you can keep it in your pantry, and it will not go bad.

-And remember, only donate food that hasn’t reached its “sell-by” date yet.
+And remember, only donate food that has not reached its “sell-by” date yet.

 Specifically, we often need items like: